 Wild rats naturally have a strong, musky odor because their thick fur traps moisture and dirt from the areas they visit.
 Furthermore, rats tend to poop and urinate freely, so their bodies pick up these smells.

-If you are dealing with a rodent problem, you’ll suddenly notice a pungent smell permeating your home.
+If you have a rodent problem, you may suddenly notice a pungent smell permeating your home.
 It may smell damp, reminiscent of ammonia, or otherwise sharp.

 What Does Rat Poop Smell Like?